 Kirby, Persian and green cucumbers tend to be best for pickling due to the thicker skin.
 The thicker skin allows the pickled cucumber to stay crunchy longer after it’s preserved.
 Try and snag fresh and firm cucumbers, no matter the variety you select.

 In addition to snacking on them we add them as a side dish to most Asian Recipes.
 You can also add them to hamburgers, sandwiches or even salads.
+They’d even make a great garnish on our Mango Michelada or Classic Michelada.

 How to Pickle Cucumbers